Naguran

 Naguran is one of the biggest villages in Jind district, Haryana state, India.
-It is located on 29°26'15"N 76°22'21"E. The pin code of Naguran Jind is 126125.
-Jind, the nearest city, is located at 29.32°N 76.32°E. It has an average elevation of 227 metres (744 feet).
-Naguran is 14–15 km from Jind.
+The pin code of Naguran Jind is 126125.
+Jind, the nearest city is around 14–15 km away from the village.

 It is surrounded by Jind-Chandigarh road & Jind-Karnal road.
-Naguran has many neighbour villages like Shahpur, Dahola, Hasanpur, Alewa, Dilwala, mandi, baddana, khera, samdo etc. Naguran has a large boundary with its neighbour.
+Naguran has many neighbour villages like Shahpur, Dahola, Hasanpur, Alewa, Dilwala, Mandi, Baddana, Khera, Samdo etc.

-The main occupation of Naguran villagers is agriculture.
-Naguran village has a long history in Jind district.

-The map of Naguran village can be seen on Google maps.

 Demographics

 At the 2011 Census of India, Naguran had a population of 11614 (appr.
 100000th part of India's population) of which 6203 are males while 5411 are females residing in 2046 homes.
 In Naguran village population of children with age 0-6 is 1457 which makes up 12.55% of total population of village.
 Average Sex Ratio of Naguran village is 872 which is lower than Haryana state average of 879.
 Child Sex Ratio for the Naguran as per census is 803, lower than Haryana average of 834.

 Naguran village has a lower literacy rate that the average rate in Haryana.
 In 2011, the literacy rate of Naguran village was 67.93% compared to 75.55% of Haryana.
 In Naguran Male literacy stands at 78.18% while female literacy rate was 56.32%.

 The main mother-tongue language is Hindi, but the dialect majorly spoken is Haryanvi.